Wilco Shares New Song, Video For 'Everyone Hides'

 In its accompanying video, frontman Jeff Tweedy even punks the rest of the band in an elaborate and comical game of hide and seek in the shops and streets of Chicago.
 But by the end of the song, as a subtle wash of guitar noise from Nels Cline seeps in, the beats ramp up and the whole mood morphs toward darkness.

 "If you're telling yourself a story," sings Tweedy, "where the secrets twist like vines / And you know where the bodies are buried / But you can't remember where you buried your mind / Oh, no one denies everyone hides."
-It's both a reminder that we're all in this mess together and admission that sometimes you just have to bury your head in the sand to get through it.
+It's both a reminder that we're all in this mess together and an admission that sometimes you just have to bury your head in the sand to get through it.

 "Everyone Hides" is the second track Wilco has shared from Ode to Joy.
 In announcing the album in July, the band released "Love is Everywhere (Beware)."
 An earlier version of "Everyone Hides," performed by Tweedy (Jeff Tweedy's project with his son, Spencer), appeared on the soundtrack to the 2014 film St. Vincent.